thuntran/costofliving/README.md

 <img src="man/figures/README-unnamed-chunk-8-1.png" width="100%" />

-Here is an example of how to plot the breakdown of the average costs of living for a single person earning minimum wage in a specific state:
+Here is an example of how to plot the breakdown of the average costs of living for a single person earning minimum wage in Washington state:

 ``` r
 avg_col_breakdown_plot("WA")